pearcenuk/Alfred-public/olog/README.md

 Customisations
 --------------
-The top Clipboard paste block is how the data and its formatting gets into the Daily Note.
-Feel free to update it as to how you'd like the data to look.
+The Clipboard paste blocks are how the data and its formatting gets into the Daily Note.
+Feel free to update them as to how you'd like the data to look.
+Top one is the one to add the time
+Bottom one is one without the time

 Commands
 --------
+- **olog \<text\>** -  Brings Obsidian to the front and appends and starts a new line with the typed in text.

-- **olog \<text\>** - Brings Obsidian to the front, appends current time and starts a new line with the typed text.
+- **olog \<text\> + CMD modifier** -  Brings Obsidian to the front and appends current time and starts a new line with the typed in text.

+- **clog** - Brings Obsidian to the front and appends and starts a new line with contents of the latest clipboard entry

-- **clog** - Brings Obsidian to the front, appends current time and starts a new line with contents of the latest clipboard entry
+- **clog + CMD modifier** - Brings Obsidian to the front and appends current time and starts a new line with contents of the latest clipboard entry

+- hotkey: **\<hyper\>+o** - Brings Obsidian to the front and appends and starts a new line with currently selected text

-- hotkey: **\<hyper\>+o** - Brings Obsidian to the front, appends current time and starts a new line with currently selected text
+- hotkey: **\<ctrl+alt+cmd\>+o** - Brings Obsidian to the front and appends current time and starts a new line with currently selected text

 - **os \<text\>** - Bring Obsidian to the front and searches with the typed text.